laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

 The `isReleased`, `hasFailed` and `markAsFailed` methods [have been added to the `Illuminate\Contracts\Queue\Job` contract](https://github.com/laravel/framework/pull/26908).
 If you are implementing this interface, you should add these methods to your implementation.

+#### The `Job::failed` & `FailingJob` Class

+**Likelihood Of Impact: Very Low**

+When a queued job failed in Laravel 5.7, the queue worker executed the `FailingJob::handle` method.
+In Laravel 5.8, the logic contained in the `FailingJob` class has been moved to a `fail` method directly on the job class itself.
+Because of this, a `fail` method has been added to the `Illuminate\Contracts\Queue\Job` contract.

+The base `Illuminate\Queue\Jobs\Job` class contains the implementation of `fail` and no code changes should be required by typical application code.
+However, if you are building custom queue driver which utilizes a job class that **does not** extend the base job class offered by Laravel, you should implement the `fail` method manually in your custom job class.
+You may refer to Laravel's base job class as a reference implementation.

+This change allows custom queue drivers to have more control over the job deletion process.

 #### Redis Blocking Pop